Charge radii of potassium isotopes in the RMF(BCS)* approach: RESULTS AND DISCUSSIONS

 \subsection{Blocking effects on charge radii}

-In Fig.~\ref{fig3}, the potential energy surfaces of $^{48}$K (a), $^{50}$K (b) and $^{52}$K (c) as a function of the quadrupole deformation parameter $\beta_{20}$ are plotted, with different assignments of single particle orbits occupied by the last unpaired proton ($\pi$) and neutron ($\nu$).
-The occupied orbits are given by the combinations of spherical ($s, p, d, f$) and Nilsson quantum numbers $[N,n_{z},m_{l}]$ in the square brackets.
-Where $N$ is main quantum number and $n_{z}$ is the projection of $N$ on the z-axis, $m_{l}$ is the component of the orbital angular momentum~\cite{Ring:1997tc}.
+In Figs.~\ref{fig3} and~\ref{fig6}, the potential energy surfaces and root mean square (rms) charge radii of $^{48}$K (a), $^{50}$K (b) and $^{52}$K (c) as a function of the quadrupole deformation parameter $\beta_{20}$ are plotted, with different assignments of single particle orbits occupied by the last unpaired proton ($\pi$) and neutron ($\nu$).
+The occupied orbits are given by the combinations of spherical ($s, p, d, f$) and Nilsson quantum numbers $[N,n_{z},m_{l}]$ in the square bracket.
+Where $N$ is the main quantum number and $n_{z}$ is the projection of $N$ on the z-axis, and $m_{l}$ is the component of the orbital angular momentum~\cite{Ring:1997tc}.
 Below, for the convenience of discussion, we use an expression such as ($1d_{3/2},2p_{3/2}$) to denote the occupied orbitals of the last unpaired proton (the first term in the bracket) and neutron (the last term in the bracket).

 In principle, the occupation of singe particle levels is determined self-consistently so that the largest binding energy is obtained.
 In such a way, the last unpaired proton is found to occupy the $1d_{3/2}$ orbital.
 The last unpaired neutron in $^{48}$K and $^{50}$K is found to occupy the $2p_{3/2}$ orbital, while that in $^{52}$K occupies the $1f_{5/2}$ orbital.
 These configurations yield the largest binding energy.
 On the other hand, the potential energy surfaces are relatively soft.
-This implies that beyond mean field studies, which take into account configuration mixing, might be needed to describe correctly these nuclei.
+This implies that beyond-mean-field studies, which take into account configuration mixing, might be needed to correctly describe these nuclei.